Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 where prolonged breastfeeding and formula feeding are more common.
-In addition to diet, other factors, such as sanitation, maternal education, maternal depression, maternal mental health, and overall household environment, also differ from many settings and likely contribute to a distinct microbial and environmental exposure landscape.
+In addition to diet, other factors, such as sanitation, maternal education, maternal depression, maternal mental health, and overall household environment, also differ from many settings in the global North and likely contribute to a distinct microbial and environmental exposure landscape.
 Therefore, studying infant development in this context enables us to identify both universal and context-specific features